Epilobium minutum

-Epilobium minutum is a species of willowherb known by the common names little willowherb, chaparral willowherb and desert willowherb.
-It is also called "smallflower willowherb" in reference to its small size relatively.
+Epilobium minutum is a species of flowering plant, known by the common names little willowherb, chaparral willowherb and desert willowherb, in the family Onagraceae.
+It is also called "smallflower willowherb" in reference to its relatively small size.
 However that name, in particular the British English variant "small-flowered willowherb", typically refers to Epilobium parviflorum.

 This annual wildflower is native to western North America from British Columbia and Alberta to California and Arizona.
 This is a plant of fields and meadows, including vernal pools, and it is one of the first flowers to spring up in areas recently cleared by wildfire.

 Description

 Epilobium minutum is a small, spindly plant with thin, branching stems approaching a maximum of 40 cm in height.
 The sparse leaves are oval-shaped and 1 or 2 cm long.
 The stems are topped with few tiny white to light purple flowers with notched petals each a few millimeters long.
 The fruit is a capsule 1 or 2 cm in length.
 It is a much smaller plant than most members of the genus, referenced by both the specific name minutum as well as some of its common names.